Petrol Price September 2025: No Change, Diesel Cut by Rs 3

 What’s Next?

-The next review is scheduled for September 15, 2025.
-Market watchers say further reductions depend on two factors:
+The next price review is scheduled for September 15, 2025.
+Analysts indicate that further reductions depend on:

 -